-Electronic specialty gases (ESGs) used in the manufacture of semi-conductor and electronic components are often hazardous due to their inherent physical properties, and chemical and biological reactivity.
+Electronic specialty gases (ESGs) used in the manufacture of semi-conductor and electronic components are often hazardous due to their inherent physical properties and chemical and biological reactivity.
+Thus, there are four hazards of ESGs, namely physical, chemical, biological and environmental hazards.
 Most gases possess more than one hazard.